John-trailinghyphon/SPRpy/README.md

 Within each session, any number of *sensor* instances can be added.
 A sensor instance contains information corresponding to the type of sensor chip that was used in a SPR measurement via the parameters describing its optical layer structure (layer thicknesses and wavelength dependent refractive index values).
 By default, an initial gold sensor will be instanced when starting a new SPRpy session.
 Additional sensor instances may be quick-added as gold, SiO2, platinum or palladium, with refractive index values matching the wavelength of the currently loaded measurement file.
 However, any custom layer structure may be built by interacting with the layers of the sensor table in the GUI.
 The grey button can be used to bring up a temporary table of refractive index values (this can even be customized in the config.toml file for your own materials).
 Refractive index values for various materials can be found at  [refractiveindex.info](https://refractiveindex.info/).

 Separate to the sensor instances are *analysis* instances for each type of analysis method (currently fresnel modelling (FM) and exclusion height determination (EH)).
 These keep track of selected additional model specfic parameters and the results.
-When a new analysis instance is added it draws its data and optical parameters from the currently loaded measurement file and the currently selected sensor.
+When a new analysis instance is added, it draws its data and optical parameters from the currently loaded measurement file and the currently selected sensor.
 However, when selecting previous analysis instances with mismatching data paths to the currently loaded measurement file (indicated by green data trace instead of blue), rerunning calculations will pull data from the initial path (this can fail if the folders or file along the path has been moved or renamed since).

+Sharing sensor or analysis instances between different sessions via their .pickle files is currently not supported.

 ### Session name and session log